 Haskell tutorials - Hello World Example Program

-This blog post covers learning how to write the Hello World Example program with an explanation in Haskell language.
+This blog post covers learning how to write the Hello World example program with an explanation in the Haskell language.

-To learn any new programming language, Hello world is a sample program to learn and understand the basic program components. hello World is the First Sample program that prints Hello World to the console
+To learn any new programming language, the Hello World program is a sample program that helps you understand the basic components of a program.
+Hello World is typically the first sample program that prints “Hello, World!” to the console.

-Before you start writing the hello world program, Please make sure the Haskell Platform installation is on your machine.
+Before you start writing the Hello World program, please ensure that the Haskell Platform is installed on your machine.

 Haskell Platform contains GHC